AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 #### Impact

-* If a source training is deleted or targets are revoked (or via ALP retrigger), the status may change to **Alternate (Revoked)**.
+* If a source training is deleted, the status may change to **Alternate (Revoked)**.
 Retiring an LO does not trigger this status.
 * If retroactive incompletion is enabled, all alternate completions granted through the deleted source course are revoked.
 * Learner transcripts and reports update to show **Alternate (Revoked)** for audit and compliance visibility.
-* Learners may lose progress or completion status in learning paths, certifications, or prerequisites that depended on the revoked alternate completion.
+* Completion of learning paths and availability of certificates are not affected.
 * No further alternate completions can be granted from the deleted course.

 #### Workflow